 Please note that we are a NO Nut School.
-Due to a number of allergies, parents need to be cautious of ingredients that may contain nuts/nut extract, when sharing foods.
+Due to a number of allergies, parents need to be cautious of ingredients that may contain nuts/nut extract.
 Often, we may ask for ingredients used in foods that are shared with other students.

-Treats shared during celebrations must be announced at least 2 days in advance and are limited to finger food so that these may be sent home in case we suspect an allergic reaction due to uncertain ingredients.
+Treats shared during celebrations must be announced at least 2 days in advance and must be sent wrapped individually.